riseupnet/riseup_help/pages/about-us/newsletter/2011/07/en.md

 As Bruce Schneier, one of the foremost experts on computer security, wrote\[6\]:

-bq.
-"Bits are bits; they don't come with identity information attached to them...
+> "Bits are bits; they don't come with identity information attached to them...
 We simply don't have anywhere near the expertise to build an airtight attribution system...
 Any attempts to circumvent this limitation will fail, and will increasingly need to be backed up by the sort of real-world police-state measures that the entertainment industry is demanding in order to make copy-protection work.
 That's how China does it: police, informants, and fear...
 Law enforcement and others need to understand that the old ideas of identification don't work on the Internet."

 If the civil libertarians get their way, the internet will still be a playground for capitalism -- but at least it will not be the technological basis for total social control.